swingletree-oss/plugin-testng/README.md

 ## Sending a scan report to Swingletree

 A Gate webhook is published when the TestNg Plugin is enabled.
-It accepts a OWASP Zao scan report in JSON format as a payload and needs some additional query parameters to link the report to a GitHub repository:
+It accepts a TestNG report in XML format as a payload and needs some additional query parameters to link the report to a GitHub repository:

 ```yaml
 gate: